Bioconductor/bioconductor.org/content/install.md

 As this will reinstall all currently installed packages, it likely involves a significant amount of network bandwidth and compilation time.
-All packages are implicitly updated, and the cumulative effect might introduce wrinkles that disrupt your workflow.
+All packages are implicitly updated, and the cumulative effect might introduce wrinkles that disrupt your work flow.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>